 Recently passed ureteric stone

-Severe left loin pain and haematuria.
+Severe left loin pain and hematuria.
 PH of renal calculi.

 Loading Stack -